The Quantum-Classical Boundary for Precision Interferometric Measurements

-where $\Delta^2\theta$ is the mean-square error of unbiased estimates of $\theta$.
+Inequality 1 is the regular Cram\'{e}r-Rao bound and relates $\Delta^2\theta$, the mean-square error (MSE) of unbiased estimates of $\theta$, to the FI.
+The regular Cram\'{e}r-Rao bound is saturated when many repeated estimates are performed, numbering $t$, and maximum-likelihood estimation is used i.e. $F_{\mathbf{M}}(\varrho^{\otimes t}_\theta) = t F_{\mathbf{M}}(\varrho_\theta) = 1/\Delta^2\theta$ when $t$ is large \cite{van2000}.
+Inequality 2 is the Quantum Cram\'{e}r-Rao bound and it relates regular FI to the QFI.
+The Quantum Cram\'{e}r-Rao bound is always saturable by measuring $\varrho_\theta$ in an optimal basis i.e. $\mathcal{F}(\varrho_\theta) = \max_{\mathbf{M}} F_{\mathbf{M}}(\varrho_\theta)$ \cite{braunstein1994}.
 Thus QFI provides a measurement-basis independent evaluation of $\varrho_{\theta}$.
-Given a non-optimal measurement by a POVM, $\mathbf{M}$, the regular Cram\'{e}r-Rao inequality provides a tighter bound on precision: $F_{\mathbf{M}}(\varrho_{\theta})\geq 1/\Delta^2 \theta$, where $F_{\mathbf{M}}$ is a function of all the probabilities of possible measurement outcomes \cite{van2000}.
 By considering the input state and the setup used to encode the phase, we can make a full accounting of the resources required to achieve a given precision.